Utkarsh-1104/Utkarsh-1104/README.md

 ###

-<h3 align="left">✨ Creating bugs since 2020.<br>📚 I'm currently implementing my knowledge and making projects.<br>🎯 Goals : To be a good Engineer and Visionary.<br>🎲 Fun fact : My humour is so advanced one might think I'm stupid.</h3>
+<h3 align="left">✨ Creating bugs since 2020.<br>📚 I'm currently learning Android Development.<br>🎯 Goals : To be a good Engineer and Visionary.<br>🎲 Fun fact : My humour is so advanced one might think I'm stupid.</h3>

 ###